Name of the Spanish language: Usage and implications in former colonies

 Both names are commonly used in parts of the world colonized by Spanish speakers, such as Latin America and the Canary Islands.
 As in Spain, the implications are complex.
 The most common term used in Latin America is español, generally considered to be a neutral term simply reflecting the country that the language came from.
 For people who use that term, castellano may possibly imply greater correctness, as it sometimes does in Spain, or it may merely be an alien term, referring to a region in a far-off country.
 The residents of Canary Islands usually call their language español, while Canary Islands is politically part of Spain.
 This is because Canary Islands are miles away from mainland Spain; in all areas of Spain, Canary Islands is the only area in Spain wherein the language is only called español and not castellano.

 However, some Latin Americans prefer the term castellano, especially in Argentina, Chile, and Peru.
 One reason for this is that many early Argentine settlers were Galician, for whom castellano had long been associated with the Spanish state in addition to Castile.
 Along with Basques or Catalans, Galicians might perceive the term español as imperialistic and misrepresenting the language of Castile as the language of Spain.

-In Chile the term castellano is more popular mainly because this was the term introduced by the Spanish themselves during colonial times, and continued to be the one used by Chileans throughout history.
-As most people who colonised were from Castilla, and the unification of Spain as a kingdom was very recent, colonisers normally referred to their language as lengua castellana.
-In Chile, the introduction of español to refer to the Spanish language has mainly come from foreign influence, either through U.S. translations of T.V. shows or Mexican, Caribbean, and Central American cultural exchange.
+In Chile, the term castellano has historically been popular mainly because this was the term introduced by the Spanish themselves during colonial times, and continued to be the more common term used by Chileans until the 1970s.
+With the widespread introduction of español to refer to the Spanish language via TV shows and cultural exchanges from Mexico, the United States, Spanish Caribbean, and Central America, this has become the more dominant name for the language, especially among younger generations and the middle to upper classes.

 Peruvians often prefer the term castellano for similar reasons to avoid the linkage between español and España.
 The Governorate of New Castile (Gobernación de Nueva Castilla) was established in Lima, Peru in 1528, and Peruvian history classes still emphasize the Castilian origin of the first conquerors and settlers.
 That tendency often manifests itself in a preference for films dubbed into Latin American Spanish, which often take longer to reach the market, over those in Español (Peninsular Spanish characterized by the use of vosotros), which tend to be found in pirated "cam" versions of films.
 Using español to refer to Peninsular Spanish is exactly the opposite of how English-speakers use the two terms, which can create some confusion.

 Castellano may also be used to refer to the dialect of Spanish spoken in Castile, and español would generally refer to Standard Spanish.
 In practice, usage tends to be a matter of local custom rather than reflecting any philosophical or political position.
 However, the fact that Castile is now a region subsumed within modern Spain has been the decisive factor in the preferential usage of español in an international context.